 There are varying types of loyalty programs, which offer all different kinds of rewards for loyalty.
 What you want to do is identify what your business can provide your customers with and exceed their expectations.
 You don’t want to put a program in place for it to be poorly handled, mis-managed or worse turn customers against your business.

-What is the benefit of a loyalty program?
+What is the benefit of an ecommerce loyalty program?

 When deciding on whether or not you need a loyalty program, remember there are many advantages that come with implementation.
 For example, one of the biggest advantages is focussing your business toward the most profitable areas of your customer base.
 This means your business will cater more to the needs of customers with the higher rate of repeated purchase.
 Which over time, will allow you to use this data to make the least profitable customers more profitable.
 Thus increasing your businesses revenue and overall profit.

 It is important to understand that not all customers will join your loyalty program.
 But this doesn’t mean it won’t help drive traffic and bring back lost customers, as well as acquiring new ones.
 Loyalty programs help build raving fans of your brand.
 Studies show word of mouth is the most effective form of advertising.
 92% of people prefer suggestions from a trusted soruce over other advertising.